 Links to Science (and other) Standards

-- Scientific Method: Students describe, predict, investigate, and explain phenomena.
+- Scientific Method: Students describe, predict, investigate, analyze and explain phenomena.

-- Scientific Theory: Students look for evidence that explains why things happen, and modify explanations when new observations are made.
+- Scientific Theory: Students look for evidence that explains why things happen and modify explanations when new observations and data are obtained.

 |Task Specific Rubric/Benchmark Descriptors